audiofilter/spuce/README.md

 * Uses std::complex instead of custom complex class
 * Will focus of floating point instead of fixed-point modules
+* Includes Chebyshev2 filter
+* Adding support for Bandpass and Bandstop designs

 Most of spuc was written many years ago before C++ compilers had good template support and was primarily written for fixed-point hardware design and simulation.